opiproject/lab/otel.md

   # no configuration
 ```

-For `Nvidia BlueField` cards, to monitor temperature, add to your config file:
+For `Nvidia BlueField` cards, to monitor temperature, add to your telegraf config file:

 ```ini
 [[inputs.file]]